Translation – I won’t Pay!

 That afternoon, Raúl returned to the take-over, where he was met with a surprise.

-Raúl: Who are you, what do you want, and they take out their badges and say “we’re with the PDI and we are here because there was a report of stolen papers… Valuable university documents” and we were not at all prepared for the situation.
+[Raúl]: Who they were and what they were there for, and they take out their badges and say “we’re with the PDI and we are here because there was a report of stolen papers… Valuable university documents” and we were not prepared for the situation.

-Raúl: When they left it was a huge relief because they hadn’t gone into every place they could have, where we would have run some risk.
+[Raúl]: When they left it was a huge relief because they hadn’t gone into every place they could have, where we could have run some risk.

 When they could breathe again, Raúl and the others got together nervously.
 Everyone started talking at once, throwing out their ideas of what to do next.

-Camila: It was like believing in superheroes.
-That super Papas Fritas is going to come, he showed up, burned the promissory notes and saved the poor students of U del Mar.
+[Camila]: It was like believing in superheroes.
+That Super Papas Fritas was going to come, he showed up, burned the promissory notes and saved the poor students of U del Mar.
 When it wasn’t like that.

 Even though Raúl and the other students don’t completely agree with what Papas Fritas did, they do recognize that thanks to him the news had spread all over.

-Nearly three years after the burning, neither Papas Fritas, Raúl, Camila nor any of the students who participated in the burning were called upon regarding the loss of the documents.
+Nearly 5 years after the burning, neither Papas Fritas, Raúl, Camila nor any of the students who participated in the burning were called upon regarding the loss of the documents.

 The Universidad del Mar started the closing process in 2012, but a few offices remained open to finish the process of charging and graduating some students.
-And this process is still not complete.
-In November, 2014, the Ministry of Education gave the university until 2018 to graduate the remaining students, of whom there were more than 3,000 at the time.
+And this process still isn’t over.

 Papas Fritas continues to develop new projects that combine artistic, social and political components.

 Raúl and Camila graduated in December 2015 with a degree from the inauspicious Universidad del Mar.
-And of course, they did not recognize their debt and did not pay another penny.
+And of course, they did not recognize their debt and haven’t paid another penny.

-We want to thank Moro Maxwell for his help with this story, and dedicate it to Emilia.
+We want to give special thanks to Moro Maxwell for his help with this story and dedicate it to little Emilia.

 Radio Ambulante tells the stories of Latin America.
-To hear more, visit our website,radioambulante.org.
 I’m Daniel Alarcón.
 Thanks for listening.